wp-plugins/google-news/readme.txt

     name space.
 Hopefully adhering to best practices plugin writing.
     Can now be used both as a widget and as inline content replacement.
 1. 2.0.1 Minor bugfix.
 Options were reset in some circumstances.
+1. 2.1 Major rewrite, again.
+     Multiple feeds allowed.
+     Using WP builtin RSS fetching and caching system.
+     Shortcodes are supported.
+     Rewrote more PHP5-only code, should now work fine with PHP4